 The system is based on rewards and consequences and is followed by every class in the school so that it is fair and consistent for all children.
 Children who follow the school rules will receive rewards and those that choose to break the rules receive warnings and consequences.
 Every day, every child will start ‘on green’ – this is marked with a green card on a class display.
 The aim is for your child to remain on green throughout the day.
 So if your child tells you that they have been green today, don’t worry they haven’t been ill, it means that they have followed the rules and chosen to do the right thing!
-If a child shows especially good behaviour or attitudes to learning they may be awarded a ‘frog’ which is marked in a special individual booklet.
+If a child shows especially good behaviour or attitude to learning they may be awarded a ‘frog’ which is marked in a special individual booklet.

 Pupils are encouraged to save up their frogs and exchange them for prizes with the Good to be Green and Academy logo.
 The prizes children can aim for are: